KEVIN-VN642/Deploy-worldbank-dashboard/README.md

 - Run worldbank.py script to visualize data

 ## 5. Results <a id="results"></a>:
-View the the dashboard, visit this URL: https://wb--dashboard.herokuapp.com/
+View the the dashboard (this may run a bit slow due to using free service), visit this URL: https://wb-dashboard.azurewebsites.net/
 ### 5.1 Overview 1:
 ![Overview 1](https://github.com/KEVIN-VN642/Deploy-worldbank-dashboard/blob/master/static/Overview1.png)